tchappel/business-review/README.md

 # business-review
+a take home project in React, strated with my-react-boilerplate-with-bootstrap.
 * suitable **only for development** (at the moment);
 * it supports **JSX**, **ES6** and **class properties** through **babel** presets and plugins;
 * it supports styling with **SCSS** and **Bootstrap**;